Tel: 01689 887887

 What should you do if your business experiences a data breach?

-Any data breaches must be reported by your data controller to the ICO as soon as possible.
-If the breach is likely to result in a risk to the subject/s of the data, you must inform Information Commissioners Office within 72 hours of becoming aware of the breach.
+Any data breaches must be reported by a data controller to the ICO as soon as possible.
+If the breach is likely to result in a risk to the subject/s of the data, the Information Commissioners Office must be informed within 72 hours of the business becoming aware of the breach.

-You may be required by the ICO to inform anyone likely to be affected by the breach.
+The ICO may require you to inform anyone likely to be affected by the breach.

 What are the penalties for failure to comply with GDPR?

-For the most serious infringements, such as failing to get proper consent from someone in relation to their data, there is a maximum fine of €20 million or 4% of worldwide turnover, whichever is the higher.
+For the most serious infringements, such as failing to obtain proper consent from a person in relation to their data, there is a maximum fine of €20 million or 4% of worldwide turnover, whichever is the higher.

 Lesser infringements carry a maximum fine of €10 million or 2% of worldwide turnover, whichever is the higher.